JRatschat/dopplin/README.md

 # Dopplin

-Dopplin is a two-player climbing and shedding game where players where players bid contracts and 10s shovel sets.
+Dopplin is a two-player climbing and shedding game where players where players bid contracts and Aces shovel sets.

 I'm still working on the rules and playtesting, so there might be still daily changes to the files.

+**Important:** Player Aid and pcio file are currently outdated.

 ## Repository Contents